fxnnxc/fxnnxc.github.io/_posts/2022-04-22-2D-image-visualization.md

 Attr_p^c = \Large{\frac{\partial F}{\partial I_p^c}}
 $$

-Figure 4 shows an overview of the input attribution.
-In the case of deeping learning, the function is non-linear and not convex function with respect to the input.
+Figure 4 shows the overview of an input attribution.
+In the case of deep learning, the function is non-linear and not convex function with respect to the input.
 In addition, we can not analytically find the overall shape of the function.

 <center>
 <div class="row mt-3">